EmilyMarkowitz-NOAA/rHD-API/README.md

 # rHD-API
 This code was developed by Ben Fissel and I am just hosting it for him!
+This work was shared at the R Workshop for Social Scientists held in September 2020 (https://emilyhmarkowitz.github.io/RWorkshopForSocialScientists/).

 ## NOAA README